openSUSE/news-o-o/_posts/2011-01-29-opensuse-weekly-news-issue-160-is-out.markdown

 **[Packman: vlc
         1.1.6-1.pm](http://packman.links2linux.org/package/vlc/203011)**

-VLC media player is a highly portable multimedia player for various audio and video
+â€œVLC media player is a highly portable multimedia player for various audio and video
         formats (MPEG-1, MPEG-2, MPEG-4, DivX, mp3, ogg, ...) as well as DVDs, VCDs, and various
         streaming protocols.
-It can also be used as a server to stream in unicast or multicast in IPv4 or IPv6 on a high-bandwidth network.
+It can also be used as a server to stream in unicast or multicast in IPv4 or IPv6 on a high-bandwidth network.â€

 **[Sascha
         Manns: New/Updated Applications](http://saigkill.wordpress.com/2011/01/25/newupdated-applications/)**

-The last days i™ve updated or added new Packages:
+The last days iâ€™ve updated or added new Packages:

   * [shutter](http://shutter-project.org/): new added.
 Available in:
               [openSUSE:Factory:Contrib](http://download.opensuse.org/repositories/openSUSE:/Factory:/Contrib/openSUSE_11.3/)